 To illustrate the efficiency and effectiveness of our approach, we tested GOLDRUSH and its algorithms through three sets of experiments.
 We first performed an end-to-end experiment to examine GOLDRUSH as a whole, demonstrating its effectiveness for improved fraud detection and actual money saving.
-This also allowed us to examine which mappings are practical, thereby illustrating the usefulness of each mappings class.
-We next examined the runtime performance of our best rule adaptation algorithm, demonstrating its superiority compared to the competing algorithms.
-Finally, we compared the runtime of our optimized k-rule adaptation algorithm to the naïve iterative solution, demonstrating the effectiveness of our ILP pruning technique.
+This also allowed us to illustrate the usefulness of each mappings class.
+We next examined the runtime performance of our algorithm, demonstrating its superiority compared to the competing algorithms.